 We carry mostly new books, but we do have an area of select used books.
 We accept donations of good-condition, contemporary and classic hardbacks and trade paperbacks during store hours, and can provide you a tax deduction in exchange.
-(For a larger selection of used books, we suggest you visit the Friends of the Library Used Book Store at Cedar Spring Shopping Center, open Mondays 5:30-8 pm).

-Look for special displays in the store, from our Staff Picks to Indie Press Titles to Signed Books to our wall of recommendations.
-And if we don't have the book you need in stock, we're happy to place a special order for you at no additional cost.
+If we don't have the book you need in stock, we're happy to place a special order for you at no additional cost.